 Three Signs of Spring

 Many indications tell that spring is near:

-From groundhogs seeing their shadow, to sunsets happening at later times, to outside temperatures becoming warmer.
+These include groundhogs seeing their shadow, sunsets happening at later times, and outside temperatures becoming warmer.

 And then there’s another indication: Hummingbirds.

 The first photo shows an Anna’s Hummingbird with spider web silk on her bill.
 That tells us she’s building a nest.